An invitation to ‘play’ in my Queer Creatives Mastermind Program

 Does the idea of a supportive, encouraging, and small group queer mastermind excite you?

-If yes, then let’s talk.
+If yes, then let's talk.
 There’s no landing page with a pitch, a time-limited offer, or a sign-up bonus.
-Instead, you can click here to learn more about how I coach and then complete the Mastermind application form to find out if you’re a fit for the program.
+Click here to send me a message.